sColin16/gearbox-js/README.txt

 More complex behavoir can be programmed into them, but the moderator assumes that every player is a stateless entity.

 Currently, simultaneous, sequential, and real-time gameplay is supported by the API.
-Five examples, Rock, Paper, Scissors, Nim (really the subtraction game), a counting game, snake, and pong are provided.
+Four examples, Rock, Paper, Scissors, Nim (really the subtraction game), snake, and pong are provided.
 Through these examples, various aspects of the API are used.
 There are a series of improvement that will be made to the API over time.
 Here are a few on the roadmap: